Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Slow Mixing in the Ferroelectric Phase

 Last, we restate our main theorem and use \Cref{thm:mainferro} to show that Glauber dynamics for the six-vertex model can be slow mixing for all parameters in the ferroelectric phase.

 \ferroelectricThm*

 \begin{proof} Without loss of generality, we reparameterized the model so that $a = \lambda$, $b = \mu$, and $c = 1$.
 Therefore, Glauber dynamics with the independent paths boundary condition is slow mixing if $a > b + c$ by \Cref{thm:mainferro}.
-Since the rotational invariance of the six-vertex model implies that $a$ and $b$ are interchangeable parameters, this mixing time result also holds for $b > a + c$. \end{proof}
+Since the rotational invariance of the six-vertex model implies that $a$ and $b$ are interchangeable parameters, this mixing time result also holds in the case $b > a + c$. \end{proof}